Honda names first foreigner, female to top management

 Honda, the first Japanese car maker to start assembling cars in the United States in 1982, sells about 80 percent of its vehicles overseas.

-But it has trailed rivals Toyota Motor Corp (7203.T) and Nissan Motor Co (7201.T) in bringing both foreigners and women into the upper echelons of its Japan headquarters.
+But it has trailed rivals Toyota Motor Corp and Nissan Motor Co in bringing both foreigners and women into the upper echelons of its Japan headquarters.

 In Japan, about 7 percent of Honda’s employees and 0.7 percent of its managers are female, according to the gender equality bureau of Japan’s Cabinet Office.
 Japanese Prime Minister Shinzo Abe last year called on all listed companies to have at least one woman among their senior executives.